Tidal Influence

 Community-Based Restoration

-The Tidal Influence team leads wetlands restoration in Los Angeles County and Orange County primarily through the Los Cerritos Wetlands Stewardship Program and Friends of Colorado Lagoon.
+The Tidal Influence team leads wetlands restoration in Los Angeles County and Orange County primarily through the Los Cerritos Wetlands Stewardship Program.
 We believe in a community-based restoration approach because it educates the public on the restoration effort and gives them an appreciation for the land they helped to save.
-Monthly events are hosted at Los Cerritos Wetlands and Colorado Lagoon.
-Come join in our efforts to transform Long Beach's natural areas.
+Come join in our efforts to transform local natural areas back into healthy functioning habitat for wildlife and people alike.
 You can truly make a difference.

 Get Involved!